h0lism/digitalgarden/src/site/notes/Kabbala & The Tree of Life.md

 Evil is tricked into enabling its own undoing, and the mystic becomes a divine double agent, navigating paradox to heal a broken world.

+a cosmic warrior who
+Deliberately enters spiritual darkness, risking personal corruption to redeem the whole. the mission remains hidden from both the uninitiated and the Qlippoth.

 ![qbl_flamingsword.jpg](/img/user/images/qbl_flamingsword.jpg)